Nit31/MathAgent/readme.md

 This project aims to develop an LLM agent capable of efficiently solving multi-step math problems through a multi-phase experimental approach.

+The final version of the agent replicates the implementation in `experiments/reflection_agent.ipynb`.
+All experiments can be found in the `experiments` folder.
+The detailed experiments explanation is written in [this readme](experiments/README.md) file.

 ## Installation
 1) Prerequisites
     - Docker and Docker Compose installed